 - Take a musubi mold and place it on top of the nori about an inch from the edge.
 Fill the mold about 3/4th of the way with rice and press down so it’s about an inch and a half thick.

-- Sprinkle furikake on the rice and lay the Spam on top, press the mold down again then remove from the mold.
+- Sprinkle furikake on the rice and lay the Spam on top, press the mold down again then remove it from the mold.

 - Wrap the nori fully around and secure it with some water.
 Repeat until they are all done.
 I serve mine room temperature or heated just slightly if it’s a leftover.